When some of the largest mammals on the planet make their way to the largest coral reef system on the globe, it's a true symphony of nature.

 Around 2,000- 20,000 whales make their annual migration from the Atlantic to warmer waters in the Cairns Great Barrier Reef.

 You are most likely to see whales between June and September off the Cairns' Great Barrier Reef.

 Humpback whales are often spotted between Cairns and the Outer Great Barrier Reef and on the Great Barrier Reef itself.

-Between June and September, it's not uncommon to spot a humpback whale on-route to our Moore Reef Outer Barrier Reef pontoon.
+Between June and September, it's not uncommon to spot a humpback whale on-route to our Moore Reef Outer Barrier Reef Marine Base.
 Humpback whales are most commonly seen between Cairns and Fitzroy Island and our guests are often treated to the sight of breaching whales during their Great Barrier Reef experience.

 As shown above, humpback whales have also been spotted on Moore Reef itself.

 Dwarf minke whales are often spotted on the Outer Great Barrier Reef and tend to start been spotted from May onwards.

 Minke whales may be the second smallest of all baleen whales, but that doesn't make them any less exciting!
 As a matter of fact, these whales are known for being quite playful and inquisitive.

 These marine mammals can be identified by their dark grey top and contrasting white band on their belly and on each flipper.
 They can easily be distinguished from humpback whales by their smaller dorsal fin and they are about half the size, measuring around 7.8 metres.